 Protection of surge arrestors and generators at a nuclear power station

-The wire rope isolator was chosen because this type of spire-rolled cable possesses considerable elasticity and damping capacities, and significant deformation and dissipation capabilities.
-The equipment is also unaffected by temperature, humidity and chemical agents and can therefore last as long as the equipment it protects.
+Socitec has devised a decoupling system that uses wire rope isolators because of its high capabilities.
+This form of the spire-rolled cable has a lot of flexibility, damping capacity, significant deformation, and dissipation that is not affected by temperature, humidity, or any chemical agents and can therefore last as long as the equipment it protects.

 Seismic vulnerability of Substations

-Socitec’s wire rope isolators have been used to solve this problem.
-They are able to absorb seismic vibrations and dissipate them without bottoming out thanks to their inherent damping, low stiffness, and high deflection capability.
+The wire rope isolators we offer have proved their efficiency because of their magnificent features in absorb seismic vibrations and dissipate them without bottoming out thanks to their inherent damping, low stiffness, and high deflection capability.

 Contact us quickly for any inquiry.